 Additional efforts were made with high-risk students including Athletes and Greeks in social fraternities and sororities.
-In this period, Hokie Wellness and the Assistant Vice President for Student Affairs facilitated several presentations.
 These presentations used a harm-reduction approach to alcohol abuse prevention with the goal of increasing knowledge concerning alcohol, improving decision-making, and reducing negative outcomes.
-In 2015-16, the Hokie Wellness staff and IMPACT peers facilitated 12 workshops to sororities, fraternities, and sport clubs reaching approximately 632 students.
-Staff from Hokie Wellness also attended the NCAA Apple Conference in January of 2016 which focuses on helping student-athletes use bystander intervention techniques to reduce negative outcomes from alcohol and drug use.
+Over the reporting period, Hokie Wellness staff and IMPACT peers facilitated 54 workshops to sororities, fraternities, clubs, and athletics reaching approximately 2,500 students.